Software

 • Ongoing monitoring: It’s important to remember that information gathered during due diligence only represents a point in time.
 Risk changes over time, and risks can emerge or evolve due to external changes such as regulatory updates, changes within the industry, consumer preferences, or due to a third party’s declining financial health.
 It’s essential to monitor your third party’s risk profile constantly and consistently.
 Third-party performance is another key area to monitor.
 Your organization needs to be sure that the third party meets all contractual obligations and is delivering the anticipated value.

 • Periodic risk re-assessment: Controls that were sufficient once may become inadequate over time.
 The risks of a specific product or service can also change.
 A periodic risk re-assessment involves reviewing and validating the inherent risk assessment.
-Additionally, you’ll need to ask third parties to review and update risk questionnaires and provide refreshed due diligence documentation to ensure that controls are still effective.
-Keep in mind that some due diligence documents have an expiration date that will not match your periodic risk review dates.
-It’s essential to track expiration dates and request new documents before the old ones expire.
-The periodic risk review will require an additional SME review if there are new risks or changing controls.
+Additionally, you’ll need to ask third parties to review and update risk questionnaires and provide refreshed due diligence documentation to validate that controls are still in place and sufficient to mitigate known risks.

 • Offboarding: Your third-party relationship may need to end, whether it’s the natural conclusion of the contract or due to poor performance.
 The offboarding process must lead to a safe and sound exit.
 This starts with having an exit strategy where your organization determines what to do if the contract needs to end.
 Some options include bringing the activity in house, transitioning the work to another third party, eliminating the activity, or some combination of those options.
-Once you’ve established your strategy, you need a documented plan to define responsibilities for the third party and your organization, an outlined timeline for completion, stakeholder communications, and a list of tasks and activities that need to be completed.
-Your exit plan should also contain contingency plans in case the third party cannot or will not fulfil their obligations.

 Third-Party Risk Management Documentation

 • Policy: Your third-party risk management policy serves as the foundation of your program.
 It should outline the scope of the program and reference external regulatory expectations, laws, and rules that govern the program.
 An effective policy includes expectations and requirements for stakeholders, roles and responsibilities, oversight, and governance structures, and how exceptions (if permissible) are made.
-Policies aren’t meant to be detailed procedures, but instead provide an overview of the program’s scope, requirements, and governance.
-It should be reviewed and approved by the board and senior management at least annually.

-• Program document: Program documents should define the processes used to support the requirements in the policy.
+• Program document: Program documents should define the processes used to support the requirements in the TPRM policy.
 While not a requirement, program documents can be extremely useful for providing more detailed information on third-party risk management processes, roles and responsibilities, process timing, and ownership.
 Program documents can serve as a playbook for your stakeholders, informing them of how activities flow and work together, illustrating key approvals, and describing how issues are managed and who to contact if there are problems.

 • Procedures: These are meant to provide specific information on how to perform the processes described in the program document.
 Effective procedures address one process at a time and are specific to the stakeholder or team utilizing the procedure.
-Simple how-to instructions should be utilized to ensure that anyone performing the process can generate the desired outcome consistently.
+Simple how-to instructions should be utilized to ensure anyone performing the process can generate the desired outcome consistently.
 Procedures should be reviewed and tested before they are published and be updated any time process steps or approval requirements change.

 • Third-party due diligence documentation: It’s important to retain any documentation used in the process of making decisions about your vendors.
 This includes third-party or vendor risk questionnaires, due diligence documents, and the controls assessments provided by your SMEs.
 Auditors and examiners will ask for and review these documents.